We continue our comparison of the old vs new capsules of the Ispirazione Italiana line with the Livanto and the Ispirazione Genova Livanto.

 Body and Crema

 Medium body and a not too thick crema for both.
 Ispirazione Genova has a more velvety mouthfeel, especially at the beginning when the crema has not dissolved yet.
+The crema feels like a spume, it is higher.
 Livanto has slightly less body, being more light/medium than medium, but the difference here is minimal.

 Bigger differences between the two capsules are in the acidity.
 Ispirazione Genova has a harsher, less sweet kind of acidity.
 Much like grapefruit.
 It can border the sourness, at times.
 The old Livanto had a more milk/yogurt type of acidity, sweeter but not stronger.